Setup and Print

 : Prints either a stylish table or a simple table suitable for easy export.

-requires Julia 1.10 or later.
+The function requires Julia 1.10 or later.

-# Print data for all ammeters
+Print data for all ammeters:

 fmt = Dict("Current Magnitude" => "%.2f", "Current Magnitude Estimate" => "%.6f")